Pre Workout vs Coffee for Gym: Which One Wins?

 Does pre workout suppress appetite more than coffee?
 Generally, yes.
 Pre-workout formulas typically stack multiple adrenergic compounds on top of caffeine, which many users report leads to a stronger and longer-lasting appetite-suppressing effect compared to a standard cup of coffee.
 Coffee does it too, especially in large doses, which is why timing and portion size matter when you are bulking.

 The answer in the pre workout vs coffee for gym debate is simple if you are already struggling to eat enough to gain weight.
 Adding a powerful appetite suppressant before your workout is actively fighting against your bulk.
 What you eat after training matters more than what you take before it.
-Focusing your energy on making your post-workout meal count is a smarter play than obsessing over which stimulant stack to take.

 What Is the Actual Calorie Impact on Your Bulk?